Skip to content

 Run the Ground Receiver

-On the development machine, start the ground receiver to accept downlinked image frames:
+On the development machine (in a new terminal), start the ground receiver to accept downlinked image frames:

-The receiver listens on TCP port 50050 and saves incoming frames as .raw files in ./orion_downlink/.
+The receiver listens on TCP port 50050 and saves incoming frames as .raw files in ground_segment/data/downlinked_XBand/.
 See Receiver for protocol details.

 Verify the System